TheRealDjElite/TheRealDjElite/README.md

 ## 🌐 Remote Work Ready

-Based in HST and fully remote.
-Comfortable supporting distributed teams across all U.S. time zones, especially EST aligned.
+Based in HST and fully remote, with direct experience supporting EST-aligned operations, consistent availability, and no attendance gaps across distributed team environments.